-He’s a former columnist for The Motley Fool and Wall Street Journal who proved to be so smart with his money that other people gave him theirs to manage as partner of The Collaborative Fund.
+Housel’s a formerMotley Fool and Wall Street Journal columnist who proved to be so smart with his money that other people gave him theirs to manage as partner of The Collaborative Fund.
 In his bestselling book, The Psychology of Money, he relates his top personal finance advice in the form of nineteen stories that are all tied to one overarching premise:

 “Doing well with money has a little to do with how smart you are and a lot to do with how you behave.”Morgan Housel

-This made me realize that I should stop lusting after more like a spoiled little rich kid.
+This made me realize that I should stop lusting after more like some spoiled little rich kid.
 And I don’t need to take any crazy financial risks to make it big time.
 As long as I keep doing what I’m doing, I already have more than enough.

 “Progress happens too slowly to notice, but setbacks happen too quickly to ignore.”Morgan Housel